psu13/mutable-hakyll/posts/measurement.md

 ### The Problem

-The question that the final spin-box experiment brings up is one that is at the core of the conceptual puzzle of quantum mechanics: does the particle have a $z$-spin at all unless we measure $z$-spin?
+The question that the final spin-box experiment brings up is one that is at the core of the conceptual puzzle of quantum mechanics: what exactly happens to the $z$-spin when we measure the $x$-spin, and why?

 We can interpret the first two experiments as behaving like sequential filters.
 The first
 $z$-spin box filters out just the particles with spin-up, and then we feed those to the